eliot1335/Interactive-Movie-Maps/README.md

     * The second Visualization is a scatter plot of profit versus budget with the dots color-coded based upon the movie genre.
         * <https://ibb.co/zxFhyMp> the IMG for my visualization proposal, credited to <https://towardsdatascience.com/>
     * The final Visualization will showcase a world map of movie production countries.
 It will showcase via pop-up the highest-grossing movie for each country.
 The pop-up will appear when a user clicks on the country.

+To demo this site, run all of the cells in the ETL.ipynb file.
+This will clean the data and load the MongoDB with the data.
+Then run the app.py file.